 How many students can enroll?
 Where will the program be located inside each school?

-We have secured space in each elementary school that include the cafeterias and all-purpose rooms, as the schools are not using them due to social distancing and congregate seating.
+We have secured space for now in Bullock (For grades PreK4 to 3rd) and Bowe (for grades 4-6) elementary schools that include the cafeterias and and some classrooms, as the schools are not using them.
+This may be altered once hybrid learning begins, due to social distancing and congregate seating.
 The large spaces however can be transitioned into smaller “pods” of 10 students and 1 or 2 Group Leaders per pod that will remain consistent each week.
 The pods will be positioned in the four corners of each large room to enable a total of 40 students.
-Some of the elementary schools may also provide empty classrooms once they know how many parents are intending to do 100% virtual learning.
 We anticipate placing one pod per classroom, unless the classroom is extra large and can be divided with a barrier to form 2 pods.
 Pods, as per Office of Child Care Licensing, can have no more than 10 students.
-It is expected that Rodgers will begin with 40 students, Bullock with 60 students and Bowe with between 50 and 60 students.
+It is expected that Bullock will start with 60 students and Bowe with between 60 or more students.

 My Bowe student came to GAPA last year and was bused to Bullock.
 Is this still happening?

 Bowe students will be AT BOWE this year.